andrewrueda/salary_negotiation_chatbot/README.md

 bash run_negotiate.sh
 ```

-This script will pull LLaMa2 onto your machine (3.8GB).
+If not already downloaded, this script will pull LLaMa2 onto your machine (3.8GB).

 ## Usage